 - a.
-Scope and Purpose - i.
-The overall objective(s) of the systematic review are specifically described - ii.
-The health guestions covered by the systematic review are specifically described - iii.
-The population to whom the guideline is meant to apply is specifically described (PICO formatted questions: Patient, Intervention, Co-intervention, Outcome) - b.
+Scope and Purpose - The overall objective(s) of the systematic review are specifically described - ii.
+The health questions covered by the systematic review are specifically described - iii.
+The population to whom the guideline is meant to apply is specifically described (PICO-formatted questions: Patient, Intervention, Co-intervention, Outcome) - b.
 Rigor of development - i.
-Systematic methods were used to search for evidence - ii.
-The criteria for selecting the evidence are clearly described - iii.
-The strengths and limitations of the body of evidence are clearly described - c.
+Systematic methods were used to search for evidence - The criteria for selecting the evidence are clearly described - iii.
+The strengths and limitations of the body of evidence are clearly described - iv.
+There is an explicit link between the recommendations and the supporting evidence - v.
+The recommendation has been externally reviewed by experts prior to its publication - vi.
+A procedure for updating the material is provided - c.
 The views of the funding body have not influenced the content of the systematic review - d.
-COIs for authors have been recorded - 3.
-Clinical Trials
+COIs for authors have been recorded